 Changing a Specific File to Open in a Different Application

-If you just want to change that one file, you can bring up the context menu with a right or two-finger click, choose Open With –> Other…
+If you just want to change that one file, you can bring up the context menu by right-clicking, Control-clicking, or two-finger clicking the file.
+Choose Open With –> Other.

-Note: if you’re trying to play a file off a read-only network share, you won’t be able to do this, or probably the first method either.
-You’ll have to copy a file locally to make the change, otherwise you’ll get this error message:
+Note: If you’re trying to play a file off a read-only network share, you won’t be able to do this.
+You’ll have to copy a file to your Mac’s local storage to make the change, or otherwise you’ll get this error message: